ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 Here the wizard completes, and the transaction is attempted.

-If the private key is not funded or does not have enough funds, we'll get an error message:
+If the private key is not funded or does not have enough funds, an error message is going to be shown:

 ```bash
 Error: insufficient funds: provided UTXOs need 100000000 more units of asset "U8iRqJoiJm8xZHAacmvYyZVwqQx6uDNtQeP3CQ6fcgQk3JqnK"